-Statistics reveal that users dedicate around 50% of their digital media time to nothing else but smartphone apps.
-So, the app developers, publishers and advertisers are always seeking the best app monetization strategies to monetize android apps and iOS apps to earn more.
+Statistics reveal that users dedicate 57% of their digital media usage to nothing else but smartphone apps.
+So, the metrics well enough pronounce the vast opportunities that the app developers, publishers and advertisers have in their hands to monetize their apps, be it android or ios.

 App monetization is simply the process of turning your app into a good source of revenue stream.
-There are plenty of ways to monetize apps, no matter whether you are working with iPhone or Android apps.
-As a result, you can make good revenues for long term.
+There are plenty of ways to earn long term revenues with your apps, no matter whether you are working with ios or android.

-So, if you are a developer or an app owner and are curious with questions like- “how do I monetize my android app” or “do I monetize my android app or go for an iOS monetization”, then this information should give you a good jumping-off point.
+If you are a developer or an app owner and are curious with questions like- “how do I monetize my android app and ios app” or “do I monetize android app or try iOS monetization”, then this information should give you a good jumping-off point.

 So, let’s dive in.

 Android app monetization vs. iOS app monetization

 As an app developer, it might be difficult for you to decide whether you should monetize Android apps or go for ios monetization.
 This becomes a vital decision because this choice could directly affect the potential of your app monetization.

 Before you start on app development, you need to know the critical differences between the prevailing market and user base of iOS and Android.